antvis/G2/site/docs/manual/extra-topics/bundle.en.md

 ### autolib

 Returns the enhanced analysis library, providing enhanced analysis tags (Auto, etc.).
 This library will depend on [@antv/ava](https://github.com/antvis/AVA), providing capabilities such as automatic chart drawing and automatic annotation.
-Cannot be used alone, must be used with [G2.corelib](#g2corelib).
+It cannot be used independently, must be used with [G2.corelib](#g2corelib).

 ```js
 import { Runtime, extend, corelib } from '@antv/g2';